Worthington Direct weighs in on the hottest topic in education- which is better, the classic chalkboard or modern whiteboards?

 The chalkboard still has plenty of benefits today, despite the relatively recent advances of whiteboards.
 Many teachers are fighting to keep them in their classrooms because they think the chalkboards are such a great benefit for their students and the entire learning process.

 For the past 20 years, many schools have chosen to replace the familiar chalkboard with high-tech and advanced whiteboards.
 These particular whiteboards, whose surfaces are smooth, use dry-erase markers.
 Teachers and students like the option of using whiteboards because they don’t require chalk and there is no dust.

 Whiteboards offer a clean, modern, businesslike look, making them more appealing than darker chalkboards.
 Some whiteboards manufactured by Best-Rite have pre-printed lines and lettering to help in certain classes, such as music and geometry.
-The popular Pale-Riter, available through Worthington Direct, includes a grid pattern embedded in the board surface that is visible to the user, but remains nearly invisible to an audience. http://worthingtondirect.com/school_furniture/dry_erase_boards/paleriter_grid_line_board_by_bestrite.htm
+Graphic dry erase boards, available through Worthington Direct, includes a grids and other patterns embedded in the board surface for additional guidelines.

 Like with the chalkboards, whiteboards are available with porcelain steel surface consisting of low-gloss magnetic steel surface laminated to a thick MDF substrate for extra strength and moisture resistance.
 Teachers often prefer the magnetic surface because it allows them to easily display other teaching aids, such as maps or color wheels, with the use of small magnets.

 Marker ghosting is not a problem with the Best-Rite porcelain steel surface, which offers superior erasability.
 The reduced surface light distortion enhances visibility to provide optimum eye comfort.
 Worthington Direct sells the full line of quality boards made by Best-Rite.